Nuggies-bot/npm-docs/docs/docs/classes/dropdownroles.md

 # Dropdown Roles

 dropdown roles are a newer way to hand out roles in a server, instead of reactions, the bot generates discord's new dropdown menus and hands out the specific roles accordingly!
-[Example Bot](https://github.com/Nuggies-bot/dropdown-roles-example)

 ## Methods